aranne/Diff/README.md

 Show the differences between two txt files.

 #### Algorithm:

-Use google hash library to hash lines in file to hashcode value.
+Use google hash library to hash lines in file to hashcode values.

-Double check lines string to avoid hash collisions.
+Double check line's string equality to avoid hash collisions.

-Then use Longest Common Subsequences to get the common lines between two files.
+Then compute Longest Common Subsequences to get the common lines between two files.

 #### How to run:
 1. Run HashFile function: